Application of Artificial Intelligence in Military Decision-Making: Seizing Advantages and Mitigating Risks

 Document Introduction

 With the accelerating integration of artificial intelligence technology into the global military domain, its potential to enhance the quality and speed of decision-making at the operational level has garnered significant attention.
-Operational commanders face the formidable challenge of making life-and-death decisions amidst massive, rapidly changing, and often incomplete information flows.
-Artificial Intelligence Decision Support Systems (AI-DSS) are seen as a key tool to pierce this "fog of war."
+Operational commanders face the formidable challenge of making life-and-death decisions amidst vast, rapidly changing, and often incomplete information flows.
+Artificial Intelligence Decision Support Systems (AI-DSS) are seen as a key tool to pierce this fog of war.
 However, enthusiasm for this technology must be balanced with its actual capabilities and limitations to ensure its appropriate and effective deployment.
-This report aims to systematically examine the current state, opportunities, and risks of AI military decision support, and to provide military decision-makers with a practical framework for evaluation and operation.
+This report aims to systematically examine the current state, opportunities, and risks of AI military decision support, and to provide military decision-makers with a practical framework for assessment and operation.

-The report first traces the historical lineage of military decision support tools, from ancient consultations with oracles to modern complex campaign models and early warning systems, revealing humanity's enduring effort to enhance situational awareness and predictive capability amidst uncertainty.
-Currently, the world's major military powers, represented by the United States, China, Russia, and NATO, have publicly expressed high expectations for AI-DSS and invested R&D resources.
-Numerous commercial and military systems with diverse functionalities have also emerged in the market, covering a wide range of tasks from situational awareness and planning execution to predictive analysis.
-These systems blur the boundaries between tactical, operational, and strategic decision-making, increasing the complexity for commanders in selection and use.
+The report first traces the historical lineage of military decision support tools, from ancient reliance on oracles to modern complex campaign models and early warning systems, revealing humanity's enduring effort to enhance situational awareness and predictive capability amidst uncertainty.
+Currently, major global military powers represented by the United States, China, Russia, and NATO have publicly expressed high expectations for AI-DSS and invested in research and development resources.
+The market has also seen the emergence of numerous commercial and military systems with diverse functionalities, covering a wide range of tasks from situational awareness and planning execution to predictive analysis.
+These systems blur the boundaries between tactical, operational, and strategic decision-making, adding complexity for commanders in selection and use.

 The report ultimately emphasizes that while AI can enhance the quality and speed of battlefield decision-making, it cannot replace human judgment.
 Commanders and their teams must deeply understand the strengths and weaknesses of AI-DSS.
-Guided by a clear framework and through thoughtful human-machine integration, they can effectively harness this technology, capturing its strategic advantages while strictly controlling the accompanying risks.
+Only through deliberate human-machine integration, guided by a clear framework, can they effectively harness this technology to seize its strategic advantages while strictly controlling the accompanying risks.